-I knew I was failing in wrist strength when making one of my healthy stir-fry recipes one evening.
+I knew I was failing in grip strength when making one of my healthy stir-fry recipes one evening.

 As we age, we lose grip strength and wrist strength.
 It’s a natural part of getting older, but it can also be caused or exacerbated by a number of conditions, including arthritis, muscle loss, nerve damage and tendonitis.